railsbridge-boston/railsbridge-boston/views/installfest/install/osx-vagrant.markdown

 computer.
 The script you downloaded and installed tells vagrant how to make a Linux machine set up for Ruby inside your Apple computer.

-### 4. Starting your virtual environment
+### 4. Entering your virtual environment

-To start your virtual environment, type the following commands in a Terminal window:
+To enter your virtual environment, type the following commands in a Terminal window:

 ```text
 cd ~/rbb